rabbitholegg/quest-protocol/README.md

 ---

 ## Deploying
-We use chugsplash to deploy our proxy contracts.
+We use chugsplash to deploy our proxy contracts, and OZ defender to upgrade them.
+To deploy first deploy the questerc1155 and questerc20 contracts, through the scripts. then deploy via chugsplash.

+after deploying we need to change the owner of the factory and receipt and tickets contracts to the multisig.

+to do that go to each contract on etherscan, click internaTxs and click the first `from` address, this is the proxy mananger.
+- navigate to transferProxyOwnership (not transferOwnership)
+- you'll call this function for each proxy. the first parameter, referenceName, will be ReceiptRenderer for the first tx, RabbitHoleReceipt for the next, and QuestFactory for the third, etc.
+- set newOwner to the multisig address

 ### Deploying Quest Factory
 explanation of the the `_roles` key:
 "0x00": { "0xE662f9575634dbbca894B756d1A19A851c824f00": true }, // 'DEFAULT_ADMIN_ROLE' https://github.com/OpenZeppelin/openzeppelin-contracts/blob/master/contracts/access/AccessControl.sol#L57
 "0xf9ca453be4e83785e69957dffc5e557020ebe7df32422c6d32ccad977982cadd": { "0xE662f9575634dbbca894B756d1A19A851c824f00": true } //  keccak256('CREATE_QUEST_ROLE');

-make sure to change `claimSignerAddress`, `erc20QuestAddress` and `erc1155QuestAddress` after deploy.
+make sure to change `claimSignerAddress`, `erc20QuestAddress` and `erc1155QuestAddress` after deploy, or deploy the contracts first and set them in the chugsplash config.

 ### Deploying RabbitHole Receipt
 make sure to change the `minterAddress` to the QuestFactory address, and `ReceiptRendererContract`, `QuestFactoryContract` after deploy.